Research Data and Records Management

 2. The University recognises that accurate and retrievable research data are an essential component of any research project and necessary to verify and defend, when required, the process and outcomes of research.
 Research data are valuable to researchers for the duration of their research, and may well have long-term value for research, teaching and for wider exploitation for the public good, by individuals, government, business and other organisations, as a project develops and after research results have been published.

 3. Researchers, departments/faculties, divisions, central administrative units and service providers and, where appropriate, research sponsors and external collaborators, need to work in partnership to implement good practice and meet relevant legislative, research funder and regulatory requirements.
+A researcher is anyone who conducts research at the University, under the auspices of the University, or with University resources.

-4. Research data and records should be:
+5. Research data and records should be:

 • accurate, complete, authentic and reliable;